kensho-technologies/grift/CONTRIBUTING.md

 # Contributing

 Thank you for taking the time to contribute to this project!
+Please open any pull requests against the **dev branch**.

 ## Code of Conduct